dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 type declaration *D*, then so does a shorthand context `S?`.
 Otherwise, a shorthand context does not denote any declaration.

-_This effectively derives a *declaration* from the context type scheme of the surrounding `<postfixExpression>`.
+_This effectively derives a *declaration* from the context type schema of the surrounding `<postfixExpression>`.
 It allows a nullable context type to denote the same as its non-`Null` type, so that you can use a static member shorthand as an argument for optional parameters, or in other contexts where we change a